All posts

 2. Maintenance Costs and Parts Availability

-• Peterbilt: Parts, especially those proprietary to Peterbilt or PACCAR (their parent company), can sometimes be more expensive or require sourcing from authorized dealerships.
-Their robust construction might mean fewer unexpected major failures, but when they do occur, repairs can be costly.
-Specific maintenance for PACCAR engines (MX-13) or classic components might require specialized expertise.
+• Peterbilt: Parts, especially those proprietary to Peterbilt or PACCAR, can sometimes be more expensive or require sourcing from authorized dealerships.
+Peterbilt parts are available at PACCAR dealers, but the network is smaller — in remote areas, Cascadia parts are easier to source quickly.
+Their robust construction may mean fewer unexpected major failures, but when they do occur, repairs can be costly.
+For larger parts-only purchases — like sourcing a major PACCAR component directly from a dealer — direct parts financing lets you cover the invoice with manageable monthly payments rather than upfront cash.

 Consideration: Factor in access to specialized service centres and the typical parts costs for each brand in your operational areas.